 Published by Lyn on 22 February 2011

-Amie Marsh is founder of Dirty Girls Ride, a mountain bike group for women based in the Haute-Savoie department of the Rhône-Alpes.
-She chats to us about getting into mountain bike riding in France
+Amie Marsh is founder of Dirty Girls Ride, a mountain bike group for women based in the Alps.
+She chats to us about getting into mountain bike riding in France.

 Can you tell us about the first time you went mountain biking in France?

 My first MTB experience in France was in Morzine last summer (2010).
 I was new to the sport and I had the opportunity to try something new.
 I’ve always been sporty and I knew from watching it that I was going to like it, but I didn’t realise how much – I’ve never had so much fun.

 I grew up in London, so mountain biking was never an option I had.
 I always had a bike when I was younger and cycled to school and to work, but I never had a mountain bike.
 The good thing about different disciplines of cycling is that bike skills are transferable, so even if you haven’t ridden certain types of bikes, chances are you will pick it up a new type quite quickly if you have some basic bike skills.

 I decided to give up the London rat race for a while and do a ski season.
 Due to applying very late, there were very few jobs left, but I got offered one in Morzine at the last minute.
 At that point I would have gone anywhere and had no idea what Morzine was like.
 I was pleasantly surprised to find a proper town, rather than some pre-fabricated concrete apartment block ski town that is common in the Alps, plus friendly people and a great atmosphere.

 How did Dirty Girls Ride come about?
 (Great name, by the way!)